scramjetorg/framework-js/README.md

     .toArray(); // [1, 2, 3, 4, 5, 6, 7, 8]
 ```

-#### Pipeing
+#### Piping

-Pipeing is essential for operating on streams.
+Piping is essential for operating on streams.
 Scramjet streams can be both used as pipe source and destination.
 They can be also combined with native nodejs streams having native streams as pipe source or destination.

 ```ts
 import { DataStream } from "scramjet";